-A Complainant or Respondent with a disability who requires accommodation in the complaint, investigation, hearing or any other phase of the process is responsible for disclosing the need for accommodation to the Associate Provost for Equity and Diversity and Title IX Coordinator.
-The Associate Provost for Equity and Diversity and Title IX Coordinator may consult with the Office of Disability Services in deciding whether to grant a disability accommodation request.
+A Complainant or Respondent with a disability who requires accommodation in the complaint, investigation, hearing or any other phase of the process is responsible for disclosing the need for accommodation to the Title IX Coordinator and Equity and Diversity Officer.
+The Title IX Coordinator and Equity and Diversity Officer may consult with the Office of Disability Services in deciding whether to grant a disability accommodation request.